How to Install a UK eSIM: Guide for iPhone and Android

 If you absolutely must buy one at the airport, check the plan details carefully — some airport eSIMs have restrictive fair usage policies or limited network access that make them much worse value than what you’d get online.

+What if I lose my QR code or delete the email?
 This is a common worry, but most providers have you covered.
 If you lose your QR code:

 1. Check your provider’s app — most store your profile details in your account